The Accelerating Adaptive Action Programme aims to accelerate climate adaptation actions across Yorkshire and the Humber.

 - Discover the now: establish regional baselines

-Build baselines for the five workstreams in the region through gathering targeted evidence.
+Build regional baselines for each of the five project workstreams (see below) through gathering targeted evidence.
 Collate indicators for monitoring and evaluation.

 - Prioritise and act now